Specialized in maintaining GWA’s standards for quality and service. Select a team or unit below to learn about their role at GWA

-Under the direction of the Assistant General Manager for Operations, Water Operations and Maintenance is composed of Utility Services Division Operations, Water Distribution, Water Production, Wastewater Collections and Wastewater Treatment.
+Under the direction of the General Manager, Water Operations and Maintenance is composed of Utility Services Division Operations, Water Distribution, Water Production, Wastewater Collections and Wastewater Treatment.
 The Operations Department provides water and wastewater services in a safe, reliable, responsible and cost effective manner.

 Responsible for the tracking divisional budget balances and expenses, processing and posting of JDE Work Orders and daily well status reports, employee time keeping, payroll and performance evaluations, Inter-office communication and coordination with Private Management Contractor on wastewater and water personnel related issues.
 Creating, routing and maintaining records of memos and correspondences, and advising assigned employees of HR policies and procedures.
 This office serves to support Water and Wastewater Operations Department by delivering service both internally and externally on all procurement needs and capital improvement project support in areas of work order management and job costing to create an atmosphere of accountability.

 Receive customer phone inquiries, complaints, water and wastewater emergency reports of outages and provide information to the public regarding the status of operations and services.

 Responsible for meter testing and maintenance to avoid revenue loss from under-registration of meters.

 Responsible in the preventive maintenance of GWA’s over a thousand water and wastewater assets.